Musicradio WABC: Those Great DJ's!

 1960-1964: Scott Muni

 From New Orleans LA, Scott "Scottso" Muni was the evening DJ on WMCA in 1959 and wrote a syndicated high school newspaper music column before moving to WABC in 1960.
 He first did late evenings and then settled into the early evening shift where he remained until 1965.
 Becoming increasingly frustrated with WABCs ever shrinking playlist he moved to WOR-FM in 1966 and then in January 1968 (after Bill Drake took control of WOR-FM) to WNEW-FM playing Progressive Rock.
 He left WNEW-FM in November of 1998 and shifted to New York's WAXQ in December 1998.
-Can also be heard on occasional commercial voice-overs.
+Scott passed away on September 28, 2004 after suffering a stroke.

 1961-1974: Bruce Morrow

 From Brooklyn, NY Cousin Brucie started at New York University's student radio station WCAG in 1953 playing classical music!
 His first professional radio job was at ZBM in Hamilton, Bermuda in 1957.
 In 1958 he moved to WINS New York as a producer where he met Rick Sklar, and got a chance to do an airshift during an AFTRA strike that kept the regular WINS DJ's off the air.
 Edged out of WINS by Murray "the K" Kaufman, Bruce moved to WINZ Miami in 1960, then back to New York to WABC in 1961 starting first in the late evening shift.
 With the departure of Scott Muni, he moved to the early evening "teen" shift in 1965 where he became a legend and remained in early evenings at WABC until moving to rival WNBC in 1974.
 After leaving WNBC in 1977 he became the owner/operator of a group of 8 radio stations (and one TV station) where he did some on air work at WALL in Middletown NY and WRAN in Dover, NJ.
 He hosted a CBS produced syndicated show "Cruisin' America" in the late 80's heard on many stations around the country.
-Coaxed back to the New York City airwaves by WCBS-FM Program Director Joe McCoy in 1982, he continues there on Wednesday and Saturday nights.
-Bruce was featured as a magician in the movie "Dirty Dancing" in 1987 and has also held various New York television jobs over the years.
+Coaxed back to the New York City airwaves by WCBS-FM Program Director Joe McCoy in 1982, he remained with the station until June 2005.
+In July 2005, be began a satellite radio show on Sirius/XM where he remains (as of July, 2013).

 1965-1979: Chuck Leonard

 Chuck majored in journalism at the University of Illinois, but became interested in radio and TV setup on campus.
 He also worked on the campus radio station as program director.
 After college, he worked at a newspaper, the Washington Evening Star, and part time at WEBB Baltimore.
 Soon he was making more from his radio job than his newspaper job.
 In June 1965, he left to join R&B formatted WWRL in New York.
 Upon Dan Ingram's recommendation to WABC General Manager Wally Schwartz, Chuck was hired away from WWRL after only being at 'RL for 7 weeks!
 Both Dan and Wally were so impressed by Chuck's smooth style that WABC hired him after simply listening to him on the air.
 In an era when black disc jockeys rarely found work at stations like WABC, Chuck became an institution.
 He handled late evenings, weekends and some fill in work.
 Chuck was also the voice for American Contemporary Radio's "Sneak Preview" carried locally on WABC at 8:25pm.
 Known for having an extremely smooth and personable he sound he moved to WXLO/WRKS-FM in New York after leaving WABC in 1979.
-He also has worked at WBLS-FM in New York and WQEW.
-Chuck also occasionally does fill in work for WCBS-FM and is now heard in the New York area on WJUX "Juke Box Radio".
+He also worked at WBLS-FM in New York and WQEW.
+He passed away at the age of 67 on August 12, 2004.

 1974-1979: George Michael

 From evenings at WFIL in Philadelphia, George replaced Bruce Morrow in 1974.
 A stickler for precision, he was known to throw tape carts against the wall when engineers missed his cues!
 Not only could he "talk up" a record (meaning speaking over the instrumental intro before the singing starts), but he could hit the vocal with perfect intonation for the particular song.
 Georges true ambition was to become a sports announcer and filled in doing sportscasts on WABC television (Channel 7) and doing color for New York Islanders hockey while still at WABC radio.
-After leaving WABC in 1979, he moved to Washington D.C. in 1980 and is now the Sports Director and lead sports anchor at WRC-TV, and can be seen every weekday evening on Washington D.C.'s Channel 4 News.
-George also hosts a Sunday evening sports wrap up show called "The George Michael Sports Machine" produced by WRC and distributed to many NBC TV affiliates around the country.
-You may have seen him in this role during a brief cameo appearance in the Kevin Costner movie "Tin Cup".
+After leaving WABC in 1979, he moved to Washington D.C. in 1980 and was the Sports Director and lead sports anchor at WRC-TV, until March 1, 2007.
+He also hosted a Sunday evening sports wrap up show called "The George Michael Sports Machine" produced by WRC and distributed to many affiliates around the country until March 25, 2007.
+George Michael passed away at the age of 70 on December 24, 2009 from Leukemia.

 1979-1980: Howard Hoffman

 The last personality evening disc jockey at Musicradio WABC, Howard came from a long list of radio stations, including WALL in Middletown NY (before Bruce Morrow owned it), and WPIX-FM in New York.
 Howard is an incredible talent and is famous for many things in radio circles including the famous "Nine Tape" which is a hysterical parody of "tight" Top 40 radio (which was actually inspired by a WABC competitor from the mid 70's, WWDJ).
-After leaving WABC, Howard worked for various major market radio stations around the country including WQHT-FM in New York, KMEL San Francisco, and WBBM Chicago.
-Currently Howard is Production Director for 790 KABC and 710 KDIS (Radio Disney) in Los Angeles and lends his voice to various cartoon characters.
-He has an amazing voiceover demo which can be found at his website: Howard Hoffman's Waste of Cyberspace!
+After leaving WABC, Howard worked for various major market radio stations around the country including WQHT-FM in New York, KMEL San Francisco, WBBM Chicago and he was Production Director for 790 KABC and 710 KDIS (Radio Disney) in Los Angeles.

 1979-1982: Sturgis Griffin

 Sturgis did evenings at WABC right before the shift to an evening sports talk show (the first move WABC made toward Talkradio).
 Came from, and then returned to WBLS-FM in New York.
-Currently uses the name "Sergio Dean" on WBLS.
+He also used the name "Sergio Dean" on WBLS.

 1979-1982: Mike McKay

 Mike worked evenings and overnights in 1979, then moved to evenings and finally back to overnights until 1982.
 Stayed at WABC after the switch to talk as a staff announcer until 1984 when he left to host the RKO Networks show NIGHTTIME AMERICA.
 He then spent a couple of years as a Program Director in Salt Lake City, then moved to Indianapolis for seven years before working at Oldies 98.9 WKLX in Rochester, NY until 1997.
-Today Mike has his own voice-over business based from his home in the southwest and is in the process of putting together a regionally syndicated morning show.
-Mike has a web site at forvoicetalent.com.
+Today Mike oversees programming and creative development for Bravo Mic Communications in Las Cruces, New Mexico.

 1961-1962: Fred Hall